 Chiling serves as a strong advocate for Asian American & Pacific Islander (AAPI) interests on all issues that enhance and advance the goals and aspirations of AAPI business owners, entrepreneurs, and corporations.
 National ACE works closely with over 100 AAPI affiliate chambers and partner organizations throughout the country to bring much needed resources to 2.65 million AAPI small businesses.

 Chiling is the Founder of the International Leadership Foundation, where she promoted civic awareness, public service, and economic effectiveness of the AAPI youth community.
 Chiling also served as the Deputy Assistant Secretary at the International Trade Administration and as Chief of Staff at the Minority Business Development Agency, Department of Commerce.
 Chiling has a strong background in public service, entrepreneurship, and the international arena.
 Tong was an Ash Center Research fellow at the Harvard Kennedy School.
-If appointed, Chiling Tong would represent trade organizations and small business development organizations.
+Chiling Tong represents trade organizations and small business development organizations.

 Executive Director, The Association for Neighborhood Housing & Development (ANHD)